jaccomoc/jactl/docs/pages/command-line-scripts.md

                      "$LIBS/jactl-vertx-${VERSION}-tests.jar" ]

-// List the function registration classes functionClasses  = [ 'jactl.vertx.JsonFunctions',
+// List the function registration classes functionClasses  = [ 'jactl.vertx.VertxFunctions',
-                     'jactl.vertx.example.VertxFunctions' ]
+                     'jactl.vertx.example.ExampleFunctions' ]
 ```

 > **Note**<br/>
-> The extra jars can also be provided via the normal way of specifying in them your Java classpath if you
+> The extra jars can also be provided via the normal way of specifying them in your Java classpath if you
 > prefer to do it that way.

 To integrate with additional libraries, just add the jars to the `extraJars` list and add any function